forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/working-with-sfge.md

 1. Execute `scanner:run:dfa` with default heap space settings and collect the results to a file using the `--outfile` parameter.
 The output file contains the majority of the actionable items.
 2. Filter your output file on the `LimitReached` violation and group these violations into sets of targets. `LimitReached` violations are the more complex paths that need more heap space and time.
-3. To determine your previous execution’s path expansion limit and maximum heap space allocated, search for this string in `/<home>/.sfdx-scanner/sfge.log`: “Path expansion limit”.
-You employ these values later to control the complexity Graph Engine can handle for your code.
+3. To determine your previous execution’s path expansion limit and maximum heap space allocated, search for this string in `/<home>/.sfdx-scanner/sfge.log`: “Path expansion limit”–You use these values later to control the complexity that Graph Engine can handle for your code.
 4. Execute `scanner:run:dfa` on each `LimitReached` target grouping that you created.
 5. Run `scanner:run:dfa` iteratively with larger memory allocation each time to exclusively target complex areas.

-	Example: Sample command allocating max heap space of 20G
+	**Example**: Sample command allocating max heap space of 20G

 	```
 	sfdx scanner:run:dfa --projectdir /path/to/full/project --target /path/to/a/source/file#optionalSpecificEntryMethod --sfgejvmargs "-Xmx20g" --outfile result_2.csv